 In 1948 Erwitt met Edward Steichen, Robert Capa and Roy Stryker who liked his photographs and took a personal guiding interest becoming significant mentors.
 The following year he returned to Europe traveling and photographing in Italy and France thus marking the start of his professional career.
 Drafted in to the US Army in 1951 he continued taking photographs for various publications totally apart from his military duties while stationed in New Jersey, Germany and France.

+In 1953 freshly decommissioned from military service, Erwitt was invited to join Magnum Photos as a member by its founder Capa.
 In 1968 he became President of the prestigious agency for 3 terms.
 To date he continues to be one of the leading figures in the competitive field of photography.
 His journalistic essays, illustrations, and advertisements have been featured in publications around the world for over half a century.

 While continuing his work as a photographer, Erwitt began making films in the '70s.
 His documentaries include BEAUTY KNOWS NO PAIN (1971), RED WHITE AND BLUE GRASS (1973) sponsored with a grant from the American Film Institute, and the awarded THE GLASSMAKERS OF HERAT (1979).
 He also produced 17 comedies and special satire programs for Home Box Office in the ’80s.

 While actively working for magazine, industrial and advertising clients Erwitt devotes all his spare time toward creating books and exhibitions of his work.
 To date he is the author of nearly 30 photography books.

 Excavations in the courtyard have shown Lecce Castle to date back to the 12th century, but it is best known to the city's visitors and residents as the Castle of Charles V because its current configuration is the product of a renovation scheme commissioned by Holy Roman Emperor Charles V in the 16th century.